nigeltao/nigeltao.github.io/blog/2022/zstandard-part-6-sequences.md

 ```

 In this case, the LL, ML and CMO tables' AL (Accuracy Log) values are 6, 5
 and 5.
-The first row shows reading AL bits for each of the three FSE state
+The first three rows shows reading AL bits for each of the three FSE
-machines, giving the initial states.
+state machines, in historical-accidental order, giving the initial states.

 Concatenating the bits in each row gives:

 ```
 CMOVBits  MLVBits  LLVBits  LLFBits  MLFBits  CMOFBits     ConcatenatedBits
+                             101010                                  101010
+                                                 01010                01010
-                             101010    01010     10100     1010100101010100
+                                       10100                          10100
    11010        ~     0111     0111        1       111    11010011101111111
      010        ~        ~     1110      001     01111      010111000101111
    00100        ~        0    01000       11       101     0010000100011101